Research

 Show abstract

-A large body of literature has established causal links between prenatal and early-life shocks and adult health and human capital outcomes.
-However, few of these studies focus on elderly populations, particularly in low-and middle-income countries, where population ageing has become the foremost demographic concern.
-Moreover, most rely on cross-sectional analyses, leaving the long-term effects on health trajectories largely unknown.
-This study provides one of the first evidence on the effects of early-life shocks on long-term cognitive scores and depressive symptoms among Chinese elderly, examining both the levels and dynamics of these outcomes by leveraging the cross-sectional and longitudinal dimensions of the China Health and Retirement Longitudinal Survey (CHARLS).
-Relying on random assignment of early-life weather shocks at different timings from the prenatal period to 15 years old, I test whether early-life circumstances causally affect mental health and cognitive levels and dynamics in old age.
-Results show that (i) average exposure to early-life weather shocks from birth to 5 years old leads to a loss of 3.8% in memory score, 2.0% in numeracy score, and a 5.2% increase in depression score after 50 years old, (ii) accelerated cognitive decline and depressive symptoms trajectories over time are observed among individuals exposed, (iii) offsetting mechanisms between ages five and fifteen, in particular schooling and weather-induced later life migration, likely explain the absence of clear effects for this exposure period.
+How early-life circumstances shape the brain aging process?
+This study sheds new lights on the effects of early-life shocks on long-term cognitive scores and depressive symptoms among Chinese elderly by leveraging the cross-sectional and longitudinal dimensions of the China Health and Retirement Longitudinal Survey (CHARLS).
+Relying on random assignment of early-life weather shocks at different timings from the prenatal period to 15 years old, I test whether early-life circumstances causally affect mental health and cognitive levels and dynamics observed from 50 to 80 years old.
+Results show that (i) weather shocks endured from birth to 5 years old reduce memory and numeracy scores, and increase depressive symptoms (ii) accelerate the cognitive decline and depressive symptoms trajectories over time, (iii) between ages 5 and 15, confounding factors such as schooling and weather-driven migration in later life offset the detrimental effect of weather shocks, suggesting that late childhood may be as critical as earlier years.

 The effect of high temperature on seniors cognition: evidence from European countries (with Eric Bonsang and Clémentine Garrouste)